-Real-world experience is an integral part of your Master of Social Work program, and throughout the MSW@USC, you will complete field internships in or near your own community.
+Real-world experience is an integral part of your Master of Social Work program, and throughout the MSW@USC, you will complete a field internship in or near your own community.
 Placement is crucial to your success as a social worker, as it is when your class learning and clinical skills come together under the guidance of an experienced practitioner, offering you the chance to hone your knowledge and demonstrate your skills.

 Understanding Your Commitment